robertsg62/ProgrammingAssignment3/README.md

-# Data-Cleaning-Assignment
+# Getting and Cleaning Data - Programming Assignment 3

 ##Introduction:

-This document explains a project done by me as part of assignment of ONLINE  Course "Getting Data and Cleaning" offered by Johns Hopkins University through Coursera.com.
+This document explains the part of the "Getting Data and Cleaning" course.

 ##Objective: